 The AABB Accreditation Assessor Program has been granted accreditation by the International Society for Quality in Healthcare (ISQua).

 Interested in becoming an assessor?
-Review the Assessor Qualifications and Requirements documents carefully to determine if you qualify.
+Review the Assessor Qualifications, Requirements, Responsibilities documents carefully to determine if you qualify.
 Also review the financial and time commitment information.
 If you have the necessary work experience please submit an Assessor Application.

 In addition, you are invited to participate in other AABB volunteer programs through the Professional Engagement Program (PEP).
 Visit www.aabb.org/pep and find out how you can get engaged.